 By the time Piper was 6 months she had 6 flights under her belt.
 Before she was born we bought tickets to California — so I had quite a while to prepare for that first flight.
 As an already nervous flyer, the weeks leading up to that trip were full of worry, stress and anxiety and as soon as we touched down on the West Coast a huge waive of relief came over me — we did it.
 And it wasn’t so bad!
 Since, I’ve tried to travel with Piper as much as possible as I know it gets more difficult the older they get.
-There are tons of resources out there for tips on traveling with babies but today I thought I’d share a few of my own and what helped us when flying with our tiny baby.
+There are tons of resources out there for tips on traveling with babies but today I thought I’d share a few of my own and what helped us when flying with our tiny baby and then share some of the tips The Mama Notes community submitted as well!

 Prepare, prepare, prepare.
 I’m a notorious last minute packer but I started over a week before we flew, making piles of clothes and lists of things not to forget.
 It really helped me feel at ease to know that we hadn’t left anything behind and be packed up with time to spare.
 I thought about what we used in our daily life with Piper from the moment she woke up until I put her down to sleep and that helped me a lot in making our packing list.
-If you’re baby is flying as a lap child you’ll need a copy of her birth certificate or shot record so be sure to have that on hand – we’ve been asked for it 80% of our flights.
+If your baby is flying as a lap child you’ll need a copy of her birth certificate or shot record so be sure to have that on hand – we’ve been asked for it 80% of our flights.
+Here’s 10 Things You Should Pack When Flying With A Baby!

 Decide what you’ll bring and what you’ll borrow or rent.
 This will help you figure out how you’ll pack.
 Really think hard about if you need a stroller or can do without it.
 Most airlines will let you check carseats and strollers for free — either at baggage or the gate.
 There are companies like Baby’s Away that rent practically every thing you may need (I also found this giant list compiling rental companies worldwide).
 We have brought our carseat on all of our trips and our stroller on a few.
 We purchased this case for our carseat since I was worried about it getting banged up.
 Borrow cribs whenever you can or check a travel crib (we love our Nuna travel crib) but always be sure to pack your own crib sheet!